Honour Based Violence Training

 About the course:

-This 1 day course is to create awareness and understanding in recognising HBV in victims.
+This one-day course is to create awareness and understanding in recognising HBV in victims.
 The course also incorporates Female Genitalia Mutilation (FGM) and Forced Marriage.
 It provides practitioners with the skills to recognise, assess victims of HBV and then manage and minimise any risks in safety for victims and their children in the UK.

 Delegates must already have a general understanding of domestic violence and abuse issues before attending the course.